fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 '
 ```

 Moulinette is the processing script.
 It's a small daemon written in Bash (with some ugly bashisms) that runs on every indexing node.
 It fetches lines in "todo" from the *yoko* table, generates the logstash.conf with the source and destination index, and source and destination node and Logstash query.
-Then it runs Logstash, and once Logstash exits, switches the line to "done" if Logstash exit code is 0, or "failed" otherwise.
+Then it runs Logstash, and once Logstash exits it switches the line to "done" if Logstash exit code is 0, or "failed" otherwise.

 ---